Julian of Norwich: Commemoration

 Julian is remembered in the Church of England with a Lesser Festival on 8 May.
 The Episcopal Church and the Evangelical Lutheran Church in the United States also commemorate her on 8 May.

-Although not canonised in the Catholic Church (as of 2025) or listed in the Roman Martyrology, Julian is said to have a feast day on 13 May, and she is quoted in the Catechism of the Catholic Church.
-In 1997, Father Giandomenico Mucci listed Julian among eighteen saints and blesseds who are considered potential Doctors of the Church, describing her as a beata.
+Although not canonised in the Catholic Church (as of 2025) or listed in the Roman Martyrology, Julian is quoted in the Catechism of the Catholic Church.
+In 1997, Father Giandomenico Mucci listed Julian among 18 individuals who are considered potential Doctors of the Church, describing her as a beata.

-Pope Benedict XVI discussed the life and teaching of Julian at a General Audience on 1 December 2010, without describing her as either a saint or a blessed as he regularly did when discussing such persons in the same series of audiences.
-He stated: "Julian of Norwich understood the central message for spiritual life: God is love and it is only if one opens oneself to this love, totally and with total trust, and lets it become one's sole guide in life, that all things are transfigured, true peace and true joy found and one is able to radiate it."
+Pope Benedict XVI discussed the life and teaching of Julian at a General Audience on 1 December 2010, stating: "Julian of Norwich understood the central message for spiritual life: God is love and it is only if one opens oneself to this love, totally and with total trust, and lets it become one's sole guide in life, that all things are transfigured, true peace and true joy found and one is able to radiate it."
 He concluded: "'And all will be well,' 'all manner of things shall be well': this is the final message that Julian of Norwich transmits to us and that I am also proposing to you today."
+Pope Francis also mentions her in his encyclical letter Dilexit nos as one of a number of "holy women" who have "spoken of resting in the heart of the Lord as the source of life and interior peace".